 Other structures: ACV vs RCV

-It may be worth checking with your agent to see if the other structures coverage in your policy is based on actual cash value or replacement cost value.
+It may be worth checking with your agent to see if the other structures coverage in your policy is based on actual cash value (ACV) or replacement cost value (RCV).

 If you file a claim for other structures based on actual cash value, depreciation and wear and tear can affect your claim payout amount.
 For example, if your 20-year-old shed needs to be rebuilt due to a fire, the insurance company may only pay for the value of the aged shed.

 Replacement cost value, on the other hand, pays you what it would cost to build a new shed, regardless of the actual value of the burned building.
-So if you built that shed 20 years ago, and it cost you $3,000 then — but now it will take $15,000 to rebuild, then you would get a check for $15,000, minus your deductible (if that amount doesn’t exceed the coverage limit of your other structures coverage).
+So, if you built that shed 20 years ago for $3,000, but now it will take $15,000 to rebuild, then you would get a check for $15,000 (if that amount doesn’t exceed the coverage limit of your other structures coverage) minus your deductible.
 Adding a replacement cost value endorsement may not afford you the cheapest homeowners insurance, but it could provide more robust financial protection.

 It is important to note that some insurers may only cover other structures at actual cash value, even if your home is covered with replacement cost coverage.